niru-27/DCS-Keybinds-Manager/README.md

 ## Backing Up:
 1. Click the Backup button
 2. Select folder save location.
-By default it will be the specified `Backup "Input" Folder`
+By default it will be the parent folder of the specified `Backup "Input" Folder`
 3. By default, the filename will be `DCS_YYYY`-`MM`-`DD`_`HH`-`mm`-`ss`.zip
 	> This time format will let you sort the files alphabetically.
 You can change it as required in the script
 4. Click the `Save` button